andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 - `show clients`
 - `show databases`, review the `pool_size`, `pool_mode` etc.

-- Pool modes (most aggressive and least compatible, to least aggresive, most compatible)
+- Pool modes (most aggressive and least compatible, to least aggressive, most compatible)

 > Specifies when a server connection can be reused by other clients.